timgreen/hcm/README.md

 ## What's hcm

 hcm is a set of bash scripts that manages your home configs.
-Two main goals:
+I create it solve two main problems:

    * Easy the setup process on a brand new machine.
    * Keep syncing the configs between multiple machines.